wadelau/wadelau.github.io/hanjst/hanjst-debug.md

 In the [demo page of Hanjst]([https://ufqi.com/dev/hanjst/](https://ufqi.com/dev/hanjst/)), the log shows that it has spent 0.017 second to parse all the template sentences, i.e., 17 milliseconds.

  It is clear and believable that the parse time should be less and less with the rapid growth of computing in client-side.
-Therefore, Hanjst follows adhere the trends of grid-computing or edge-computing.
+Therefore, Hanjst follows adherently the trends of grid-computing or edge-computing.

 **2. Warnings**